Sigi Ziering: The Judgment of Herbert Bierhoff

 Ziering wrote a play entitled The Judgment of Herbert Bierhoff that was first performed in September 1999.
 The play is about the destruction of Jewish families during the Holocaust.
-It is based on the actions of Herbert Bierhoff, an historical figure and German Jew who poisoned his daughter when he heard that she would be deported by the Nazis.
+It is based on the actions of Herbert Bierhoff, a historical figure and German Jew who poisoned his daughter when he heard that she would be deported by the Nazis.
 When the Nazis discovered his actions, they executed him.
 His widow was sent to the concentration camp in Riga, where she died.
 In the play, as she lies dying she asks her late husband's friend Shimon to ensure judges see that Herbert's action was merciful in light of the circumstances.
 Survivors David, Kurt and Esther debate whether Herbert did the right thing or not.

 The cast of the 1999 production in Los Angeles included Jon Voight and Cloris Leachman.
 The play was published along with several essays in 2005.
 In 2008, the play was performed by students at his alma mater, Syracuse University.